CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Robust estimation using kernel ensemble via CVEK

-In this section \citep{press_gaussian_2006} we give introductions to some commonly-used kernel functions, including two stationary covariance functions (Gaussian radial basis function, mat$\acute{e}$rn and rational quadratic), as well as non-stationary covariance functions (polynomial and neural network). \begin{itemize} \item the intercept kernel \code{intercept} implements the simplest of all kernel functions
+In this section we review some commonly-used kernel functions that are implemented in \pkg{CVEK}, including three stationary covariance functions (Gaussian radial basis function, Mat\'{e}rn and rational quadratic), as well as non-stationary covariance functions (polynomial and neural network). \begin{itemize} \item \textbf{Intercept Kernel} (\code{intercept})